robertochello/uclv-rh8d-ros2-tests/README.md

 <!-- omit in toc -->
-# UCLV Robot Hand Controller ROS 2
+# UCLV RH8D ROS 2 Tests

 This repository contains some tests, in ROS2 and C++, for controlling the RH8D robotic hand by Seed Robotics.
 Developed at the Università degli Studi della Campania Luigi Vanvitelli.